Creeping Thyme Seeds

 Deer Resistant: Yes

-Creeping Thyme (Thymus Serpyllum) - Would you like a perennial ground cover plant that is an evergreen and very little maintenance?
+Creeping Thyme (Thymus Serpyllum) - Would you like a perennial, drought tolerant ground cover plant that is an evergreen and very little maintenance?
 Look no further than Thymus Serpyllum seeds to grow a wonderfully hardy ground cover directly in the garden or border!
-Just 8 inches tall, Creeping Thyme ground cover plants are completely covered in 1/4 inch bells of carmine-pink for months on end.
-Butterflies love it and so will you!
-It is lemon-scented, with fine dark green foliage and slightly hairy leaves.
+Just 4 - 6 inches tall, Creeping Thyme ground cover plants are completely covered in 1/4 inch bells of carmine-pink for months on end.
+Bees and butterflies love it and so will you!
 Creeping Thyme will spread to 18 inches in width in no time at all.
+Grow in well-drained neutal to alkaline soil in full sun.
+After flowering, cut vigorous thymes back hard to maintain compactness.
+In an alpine house, use equal parts loam, leaf mould, and grit.

 Approximately 2,700,000 seeds per pound.